flonadb/flonadb/README.md

 application that acts as a reverse proxy and the client application communicates with the remote server over a network with SSL.
 Alternatively, it can be used as a client side 'forward' proxy running inside the same JVM as the client applications implying no extra application needs to be deployed.
 It provides features that are both developer and DevOps focused.
-In forward proxy mode, currently only a File Proxy Database is available i.e. the database connection information is managed and read fom a file, this file could be located on a shared volume if you wish.
+In forward proxy mode, currently only a File Proxy is available i.e. the database connection information is managed and read fom a file, this file could be located on a shared volume if you wish.
 In future versions we intend to add other implementations that are managed and read connection information from a database, environment variables, secret key manager etc.